Birch Gibson

-Birch Gibson (1828 - September 10, 1895) was a state legislator and local official in Ocala, Florida.
+Birch Gibson (c.
+1828 - September 10, 1895) was a state legislator and local official in Ocala, Florida.
 He was one of several African Americans to represent Marion County, Florida in the Florida House of Representatives during the Reconstruction era in 1872.
 He was elected in 1873.
 He served as on the Ocala City Council, in the state House, and as a justice of the peace.